openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/README.md

     mios="unit:<unitName>,<miosThing>{,in:<inTransform>}{,out:<outTransform>}"

 As you can see by the above declaration, the input and output transformations are optional.
-If they aren't declared, then an internal, automated, transformation will be attempted based upon the Type of the Item being bound.
+If they aren't declared, then an internal, automated, transformation will be attempted based upon the Type of the Item being bound and, in some cases, the type of MiOS Attribute and/or State Variable involved in the binding.

 With examples like: